jeffrom/logd/WORK.md

 * [X] test suite that runs the same set of tests with different configurations, but also supports expected failures in some cases
 * [X] graceful shutdown: clients connections should close cleanly if possible
+* [X] backpressure in the form of max concurrent connections
+    - done as event queue buffer size

 ## DEC 2017